knackwurstking/the-press-department/README.md

 - The `press` produces a tile and outputs the tile to the engine
   - this could be done with channels
 - The engine will transport this tile from A to B (B is null)
+  - when the press outputs a tile the tile sits on the beginning of the first engine